platformsh/platformsh-docs/docs/src/create-apps/multi-app.md

 The `api` app is built from the `api-app` directory.
 Both the `main` and `admin` apps are built from the `main-app` directory, but they have different configurations for how they serve the files.
+To build multiple apps from the repostory root, set `source.root` to `/`.

 This allows you to control all your apps in one place and even build multiple apps from the same source code.